iliass-wakkar/first-project-php-/README.md

 ## Introduction

 This project serves as a beginner-friendly PHP application that showcases fundamental PHP programming concepts and structure, tailored for an e-commerce environment.
-It includes essential e-commerce features, such as product listings, shopping cart functionality, and a basic checkout flow.
+It includes essential e-commerce features, such as product listings, shopping cart functionality.

 ---